lespicker/jekyll-bootstrap/index.markdown

 ### The Dagger Of Isis

 [![The Dagger of Isis](images/thumb/dagger.jpg)](/dagger/) Dangers lurk for the first woman Pharaoh.
 The Dagger of Isis, Book II of the The First Dynasty Series, traces the life of Meryt-Neith, the first female ruler of a united Egypt.
 From her marriage to King Wadjet to her eventual coronation after his death, this tale of intrigue and betrayal follows her ascension, the wars she fought and the loves that gave meaning to her life.
 This saga takes us on a journey throughout ancient Egypt and into nearby lands, as Meryt-Neith struggles against her cousin, Nubiti, the Head Priestess of the Temple of Isis, to bring honor to her family's dynasty.

+[Book III](http://www.lesterpicker.com/2012/10/06/third-book/) of The First Dynasty Series will be available in 2013.

 ---